jainil15/jaymin-app/README.md

 # Customer Success Platform

 Welcome to the Promact Customer Success Platform!
-This platform is designed to streamline your customer success operations and enhance your interactions with clients.
-Below are the steps to set up and run the project locally, along with an overview of the project structure and technologies used.
+Our platform is designed to streamline your customer success operations and enhance your interactions with clients.
+Below, you'll find a comprehensive guide on how to set up and run the project locally, along with an overview of the project structure and the technologies we've employed.

 ## Setup Guide